sap-tutorials/Tutorials/tutorials/ui5-webcomponents-react-card/ui5-webcomponents-react-card.md

     </div>
     ```

-The `font-family` of the content now corresponds to the `font-family` of the header.

 ### Style your component

 In this step, we will only apply [inline-styling](https://reactjs.org/docs/dom-elements.html#style).
-You can also style your component using CSS ([modules](https://github.com/css-modules/css-modules)) or even authoring tools like [JSS](https://cssinjs.org), but this will be covered in [Tutorial 6](ui5-webcomponents-react-styling) of the tutorial series.
+You can also style your component using CSS ([modules](https://github.com/css-modules/css-modules)) or even authoring tools like [JSS](https://cssinjs.org), but this and many more information regarding the styling approach of UI5 Web Components (for React) will be covered in [Tutorial 6](ui5-webcomponents-react-styling) of the tutorial series.

-The Card now spreads across the whole screen, this behavior is intended so it takes up the whole space of its container.
+The Card now spreads across the whole screen, this behavior is intended, so it takes up the whole space of its container.

 1. To restrict the `width` of the `Card`, add the `style` prop.